-Denier is a unit of measurement that informs on the thickness of individual threads that are used in the makeup of fabrics.
-The higher a denier count is, the thicker and more durable a fabric will be.
+Denier is a unit of measurement that informs on the thickness of individual yarns that are used in the makeup of fabrics.
+The numbers indicate the amount of yarns within each thread e.g. 600 denier contains 600 yarns within each thread.
+Traditionally the higher a denier count is, the thicker and more durable a fabric will be.
 A lower denier count means the fabric will be softer and offer less durability.

-When considering the strength of a turnout blanket, a higher denier blanket will offer a higher strength of fabric and more durability.
+When considering the strength of a turnout blanket, a higher denier blanket usually offers a higher strength of fabric and more durability.
 For example, a blanket that has a 1200D polyester outer is twice the strength and twice as durable as a blanket that is made with 600D polyester.
-However, 1000D ballistic nylon is stronger and more durable because the nylon fabric is stronger than polyester.
+However, it is important to note that this does not translate directly across different fabrics.
+Each fabric is inherently different in strength.
+This is why it is possible for a 1000D ballistic nylon to have a lighter denier than a 1200D polyester but produce a stronger, lighter and more durable turnout.

 Knowing which denier to choose depends on the horse that will be wearing the blanket.
 It is advised that the living conditions of a horse (length of turnout period, quality of grazing area, fencing used, etc) and whether they are hard on blankets (excessive rubbing, scratching, tend to tear blankets in the past, turned out with other animals) should be factors for consideration when choosing a fabric and denier.

 Polyester & Microfiber are the most popular types of lining used in Horseware Blankets.

 Horseware polyester linings are breathable and offer a smooth inside hand-feel, keeping a horse’s coat smooth & shiny while the polyester linings used across our Rambo products are anti-bacterial and anti-static.
 Most commonly used in turnouts, some stable blankets and for lining the shoulders of fly & stable sheets.